 Alphabet Soup Kids love alphabet soup.
-Whether you have a favourite store bought variety or make it from scratch, everyone loves searching for those little letters.
+Whether you have a favourite store-bought variety or make it from scratch, everyone loves searching for those little letters.
 Can you spell your name?
-Don’t forget the cute Annie’s Cheddar Bunnies.

-Pulled Pork Sandwiches Leftovers.
-Leftovers are the easiest lunch options.
+Pulled Pork Sandwiches Leftovers are the easiest lunch options.
 Never send another soggy pulled pork sandwich – it’s impossible to keep a moist sandwich from turning into a soggy sandwich.
-Instead, pile the pulled pork into a warm thermos and send the bun separately.
+Instead, pile our slow cooker BBQ pulled pork into a warm thermos and send the bun separately.
 Your child can build the sandwich at lunchtime – ta-da!
 Perfectly delicious pulled pork sandwich.
-Go ahead and make that big batch of slow cooker pulled pork, send to school all week long.
+Go ahead and make that big batch of slow cooker pulled pork, and send it to school all week long.

 Chicken Noodle Soup When the kids are a little under the weather I love sending a loving, warm thermos filled with chicken noodle soup.
 Sending chicken noodle soup is like sending your kid a big hug.
 Don’t forget the spoon!

-Lunch box favourite greek pasta salad – super kid friendly
+Another one of our lunch box favourites greek pasta salad – super kid friendly